 Prison Fight is an international team of proponents of rehabilitation via martial arts, which developing sports initiatives in the prisons around the world since 2012.
-Prison Fight Team established a high quality sports equipment brand and a registered trade mark to support rehabilitation programs in prisons.
+Prison Fight Team established a high quality sports equipment brand and a registered trade mark to support rehabilitation programs development.
 Main goal of Prison Fight is to assistant Department Of Corrections in implementation of rehabilitation programs among inmates.
 Prison Fight providing sports equipment and helping in organization of sports events inside prison walls.

 The ultimate aim of Department Of Corrections rehabilitation programs is to promote sport and good health among prisoners.
 Development of sports inside prisons walls can minimize the various internal problems such as drug abuse and violent behavior.
 Rehabilitation gives to prisoners a discipline and helping to stay focused, organized and motivated.
 Program is helping the prisoners to keep necessary link with society and it will help them in better social adaptation in the future.

 PRISON FIGHT in Media

 Here some of quotes regarding the PRISON FIGHT in media

 The first three Prison Fights were held in early 2013 at Klong Pai prison, a medium-security complex in the Nakhon Ratchasima province, 100 miles north of Bangkok.
 In past Prison Fights, news of sentence reductions has come quickly – Chalernpol Sawangsuk, an inmate competitor in the third event, was released shortly after his July victory over British professional Muay Thai fighter Arran Burton.